 You can do crewel embroidery on anything that you crochet or knit.
 Cross stitch afghans work best on the even grid produced by Tunisian crochet or single crochet.

-I'm really into the one on the right, 101 Easy Tunisian Stitches right now.
+There are several useful books available on this topic.
+I'm really into 101 Easy Tunisian Stitches right now.
 Some of the crochet stitches under section 5, "Pattern Stitches," make interesting grids for embroidery.

 Here you can learn some new skills and share your ideas about your favorite ways to embroider.